William Thoms: Folk-Lore

 Thoms is associated with many publications, as editor, compiler or author.
 He used the pseudonym Ambrose Merton for several works.

 Thoms is credited with inventing the term "folklore" in an 1846 letter to the Athenaeum.
 He invented this compound word to replace the various other terms used at the time, including "popular antiquities" or "popular literature".
 He was fond of the works of Jacob Grimm, which he considered remarkable.

 Thoms' letter to the Athenaeum led to the creation of a column on 'Folk-Lore' written by Thoms, which ran in the journal from 1846 to 1849.

 He began a column titled Folk-Lore in Charles Wentworth Dilke's Athenaeum in 1846.
 Charles Wentworth Dilke, the publisher of the Athenaeum encouraged Thoms to begin a new journal, Notes and Queries, which was launched in 1849.
 Thoms remained editor of Notes and Queries until 1872, also writing a column in the journal on Folk-Lore.
 It has been calculated that during this time, Thoms published around three thousand separate notes and queries under the heading of Folk-Lore.
-This corpus has been hailed as one of Thoms's "foremost achievements: the importance of which is "heightened by the absence of any national folklore archive in England".
+This corpus has been hailed as one of Thoms's "foremost achievements: the importance of which is heightened by the absence of any national folklore archive in England".

+In July 1876, in response to a letter sent to Notes and Queries, Thoms replied by suggesting that "steps should be taken to form a society for collecting, arranging, and printing all the scattered bits of folk-lore which we read of in books and hear of in the flesh".
 His early attempt to produce a collection of folk tales, advertised as "Folk-Lore of England", did not appear, but his later antiquarian publications sometimes reprinted his articles and material from subscribers.

-In July 1876, in response to a letter sent to Notes and Queries, Thoms replied by suggesting that "steps should be taken to form a society for collecting, arranging, and printing all the scattered bits of folk-lore which we read of in books and hear of in the flesh".
 The Folklore Society was eventually founded in 1878 and Thoms was a leading member of the Society in its early years.